 - 1 teaspoon poultry seasoning

 - 1 cup uncooked quinoa, rinsed

 - 1/4 cup cooked, crumbled bacon (optional… sort of)

 - 2 teaspoons seasoning (like Emeril’s Essence or any basic blend you like)

 - 1/4 cup shredded Gruyere cheese (any kind will work)

 - 3 cups fresh broccoli florets

 - Assembly: In a large bowl, mix the sauce from step one, one cup water, quinoa, and bacon and stir to combine.
 Pour the mixture into the prepared baking dish.
 Slice the chicken breasts into thin strips and lay the chicken breasts strips over the top of the quinoa mixture.
 Sprinkle with the seasoning.
-Cover with foil and bake for 30 minutes.
+Bake uncovered for 30 minutes.

 - Broccoli: While the casserole is in the oven, place the broccoli in boiling water for 1 minute until it turns bright green and then run under cold water.
 Set aside.

-- Bake: Remove the casserole from the oven, check the mixture by stirring it around in the pan, and if needed, cover and bake for an additional 10-15 minutes.
-When the quinoa and chicken are cooked, add the broccoli and a little bit of water (up to one cup) until the consistency is creamy and smooth and you can stir it up easily in the pan.
-Top with the cheese and bake, uncovered, for 5 minutes, or just long enough to melt the cheese.
+- Bake: Remove the casserole from the oven, check the mixture by stirring it around in the pan, and if needed, bake for an additional 10-15 minutes to get the right consistency.
+When the quinoa and chicken are cooked and the sauce is thickened, add the broccoli and a little bit of water (up to one cup) until the consistency is creamy and smooth and you can stir it up easily in the pan.
+Top with the cheese and bake for 5 minutes, or just long enough to melt the cheese.

 PS.
 Favorite Superbowl commercial?
 Mine was the Microsoft one.
 Even though I’m a committed Apple customer, it made me cry a little bit.
 Go figure.
 I’m a marketer’s dream.